heutelbeck/sapl-policy-engine/sapl-server-ce/README.md

 To configure `Bucket4j` in your application, you'll need to adjust some properties in your configuration file.

-Firstly, set `bucket4j.enabled=true` to activate Bucket4j's auto-configuration feature.
+Firstly, set `bucket4j.enabled=true` to activate Bucket4j's autoconfiguration feature.

 Then set `bucket4j.cache-to-use=jcache`.

 Use `bucket4j.filters.url` to define the path expression where the rate limit should be applied.
 The property `bucket4j.filters.strategy=first` ensures that the rate limit stops at the first matching configuration encountered. et
 To retrieve the key, use Spring Expression Language (SpEL) with `bucket4j.filters.rate-limits.cache-key`.
-Then, determine whher to execute the rate limit using SpEL with `bucket4j.filters.rate-limits.execute-condition`.
+Then, determine where to execute the rate limit using SpEL with `bucket4j.filters.rate-limits.execute-condition`.

-Lastly, define the rate limit parameters using `bucket4j.filters.rate-limits.bandwidths` to set up the Bucket4j rate limit.
+Lastly, define the rate limit parameters using `bucket4j.filters.rate-limits.bandwidths` to set up the Bucket rate limit.
 Adjust these settings according to your application's requirements.

 ## Running the Server CE